 - Chest strap with emergency whistle.

 - Hydration compatible.

 Comparison with packs for youth from other brands

 Here I give a table with several top brands’ packs for youth, in case you need a pack of a different volume:

-This pack has so many nice features which everybody loves to have, kids in particular.
-The price is a bargain for such a top quality pack.
+This pack has so many nice features that everybody loves to have, kids in particular.
+The price is a bargain for such a top-quality pack.
 If you still think it is expensive, think twice, this pack is designed to last.

 Thank you for reading, do leave me some comment below.
 Have a nice day.